Cleveland Thyagaraja Festival: Growth

 The festival was regularly conducted during spring break for local schools.
 Starting in 1987, it was scheduled to align to Easter weekend, which has continued ever since.

 The Aradhana Committee would print invitations and mail them to Indian families across the US and Canada.
 The Sundaram family and the Balasubramaniam family would host all visiting musicians.
 In addition, they would connect visitors with local families who would host them, often total strangers, in their homes for the duration of the festival.

 The festival format consisted of just one concert for many years, and would rarely feature two or three, spread over Easter weekend.
 The first major growth occurred in 1992, when the festival hosted a jugalbandhi featuring N. Ramani, Mandolin U. Srinivas, and Zakir Hussein, who were accompanied by A. Kanyakumari and Guruvayoor Dorai.
 That year attracted a massive turnout of people who were new to the festival and drawn by the unique programming.
 In the following years, the festival also hosted eminent dancers, such as Kamala, Vyjayanthimala Bali, and dance productions choreographed by Rhadha, such as Jaya Jaya Devi (original music composed by Lalgudi Jayaraman), and Lakshmi Prabhavam (original music composed by N. Ravikiran).

 Since then, the festival has regularly featured star musicians and dancers from India, and also commissioned major dance productions with original music compositions, for their world premier in Cleveland.

 By 2002, the festival had grown to span across the entire week following Easter Sunday into the next weekend, with a series of music and dance performances.
 Notable artists over the years included star performers like Nithyasree Mahadevan, Ranjani-Gayatri, Sudha Raghunathan, Lalgudi Jayaraman, K.V.
 Narayanaswamy, Sanjay Subrahmanyan, and T.M.
-Krishna, Thiruvarur Bhakthavatsalam, Nagai Muralidharan, Mannargudi Easwaran, Srimushnam Raja Rao, S.Sowmya, Trichy Sankaran as well as stalwarts such as T. Muktha (in her last public performance), Parassalla Ponnamma, Thanjavur Sankara Iyer, and Kuzhikkarai Viswalingam.
+Krishna, Thiruvarur Bhakthavatsalam, T S Nandakumar, Nagai Muralidharan, Mannargudi Easwaran, Srimushnam Raja Rao, S.Sowmya, Trichy Sankaran as well as stalwarts such as T. Muktha (in her last public performance), Parassalla Ponnamma, Thanjavur Sankara Iyer, and Kuzhikkarai Viswalingam.

 The festival also gained a great deal of visibility across the world through regular coverage on Indian television, as well as media partners providing live streaming of the event.